-1. You spend time with animals every day
+1. Work with animals every day

 4. You can get qualified quickly